vvorld/getid-web-sdk/README.md

 ### Obtaining an API key
 In order to start using GetID SDK, you will need an **SDK KEY** and **API URL**.
+Before you start please go to the admin panel and create a flow.
+You should define the **FLOW_NAME** into configuration

 Both can be found and modified either through your GetID admin panel or via contacting our